Gympie Sports & Spinal is conveniently located near Kybong, Southside, Kin Kin, Curra, Two Mile, Victory Heights, Pomona, Cooran and Coles Creek.

 Women’s Health Physiotherapy (also referred to as Pelvic Health or Pelvic Floor Physiotherapy as Men are also affected with Pelvic concerns!) is the area of Physiotherapy that deals with conditions relating to the bladder, bowel, pelvic floor, and pelvis, as well as pregnancy-related conditions including mastitis and lower back pain.

-Our Physiotherapists are specially trained in pelvic floor assessment and treatment and work closely with local specialists, surgeons, GPs and other health professionals to ensure that the treatment you are being provided is of the highest level and supported by current evidence.
+Our Physiotherapists are trained in pelvic floor assessment and treatment and work closely with local specialists, surgeons, GPs and other health professionals to ensure that the treatment you are being provided is of the highest level and supported by current evidence.

 Gympie Sports & Spinal is NDIS registered and accepts Medicare rebates and HICAPS health fund claims.
 EFTPOS and credit card facilities are also available for payment.